lovenoble/roulette-betting-backend/docs/GitWorkflow.md

 - Create the merge request with the default options
 - Once the merge request is up, add information to the description to debrief the reviewer.
 - Once the code is approved and merged, it will be available in the `main` branch
-- Run `git checkout master` and then `git pull` to get the latest code
+- Run `git checkout main` and then `git pull` to get the latest code
   - You are now ready to move on to the next task